 |> 8000 km||1500|

-Before applying please read: Rules for the implementation and financing of mobility under Erasmus + Programme
+Before applying please read: Rules for implementation and financing the mobility

 Phd Students (documents):

 - online application form – outgoing PhD students